tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 - Therefore, code gets quite messy, worked-around, and simple FP approaches perfectly replace this archaic feature.

-### OOP

-Usage of OOP which might enhance lower-level imperative code but is complete nonsense for high-level software (most projects) and yes, more boilerplate:

-- Notice the `new Error` line.

 ### Mixed Paradigm

 As I say below, it still has and needs mixed components